Ready to optimize your finance processes with hyperautomation? Let’s dive in.

 Compliance and Regulations

-Nonprofits must always comply with specific accounting standards and regulations that are applicable to the nonprofit sector.
+Nonprofits must always comply with specific accounting standards and regulations applicable to the nonprofit sector.
 This can include rules set forth by the Financial Accounting Standards Board (FASB), Internal Revenue Service (IRS) regulations for tax-exempt organizations, and state-specific reporting requirements.
-Compliance is of particular importance to nonprofits because it helps them to keep tax-exempt status.
+Compliance is particularly important to nonprofits because it helps them keep tax-exempt status.

 Internal Controls

 Nonprofits must establish internal controls to safeguard assets, prevent fraud, and ensure the accuracy of financial controls.
-Segregation of duties, review processes, and regular financial reconciliations are essential components of effective internal controls.
+Segregation of duties, review processes, and regular financial account and bank reconciliations are essential components of effective internal controls.

 Financial Statements

 A nonprofit organization must prepare financial statements to provide a snapshot of its performance and financial position.
-The three main financial statements are:
+The four main nonprofit financial statements are:

 Donor Restrictions